PavanRangani/docs/docs/prd/estate-plan/will.md

 - Will can be deleted anytime.

+### UX Rule

+- Show Delete confirmation dialog.

 ### UI Rule

 Mockup //TODO

-## Browse Will
+## View Will

 ### UX Rule

 - When no records available then show a valid message.
 - Column for `Amendment` section : `Date` & `Notes`
 - Column for `Codicil Section` : `Date` & `Notes`.
-- Sorting order:
-  - For `Codicils` : Decending order of Date
-  - For `Amendment` : Decending order of Date
-  - For `Executor` : Alphabetically Sorting
-  - For `Guardians` : Alphabetically Sorting
-  - For `Specific Bequests`: `Individuals` and `Charity` both are sorting on alphabetically order of Name.
+- For `Codicils, Amendment` record are sorted in the decending order of date.
-  - For `Trusts` : Alphabetically sorting of `Trust Name`.
+- For `Executor, Guardians, Specific Bequest - Individuals, Specific Bequest - Charities, Trusts ` record are sorted in the alphabetical order.
 - When Notes is too long it will be shown in multiple line (Never show ellipses)

 ### UI Rule

 Mockup //TODO

-- Show trustee
--
+- In the Trustee column of the Trust section, the first trustee and the second trustee appear in a separate line.
+The first and the second to differentiate the two trustees appear in the brackets of the trustees.
+  - `First trustee` always shows first.
-- When Codicil is not available then show `No Codicil Available` message.
+- For Codicil -  `No Codicil Available`.
-- When trust is not available then show `No Trust Available` message.
+- For Trust - `No Trust Available` .
-- When Guardian is not avaialble then show `No First Guardian Available` and `No Second Guardian Avaialble`.
+- For Guardian - `No First Guardian Available` & `No Second Guardian Avaialble`.
-- When specific Bequests is not available then show `No Individuals Avaiable` and `No Charity Available`.
+- For Specific Bequests - `No Individuals Avaiable` & `No Charity Available`.
-- When `Summary of Estate plan` is not available then show `No Summary of Estate plan Available` message.
+- For Summary of Estate plan - `No Summary of Estate plan Available` .